s4nchez/card_games/README.md

 In order to keep the game as generic as possible and yet playable, the following concepts are applied:

-### Cards are always grouped
+### Cards are always treated as a group

 This can be used to represent a deck, multiple decks, a hand, a shared pile, and even a single discard (group with single card).
 So far we haven't seen any advantage of differentiating a single card from a group.

-In terms of arrangement, groups can follow one of the following styles:
+In terms of arrangement, groups can follow one of these styles:

 - Stack (e.g. deck, discard pile)
 - Normal, or side-by-side (e.g. public cards in Poker)